 - developing Hazard Mitigation Plans

-- creating and exercising Continuity of Operations Plans for county, agencies, jurisdictions and private sector partners.
+- creating and exercising Continuity of Operations Plans for the county, agencies, jurisdictions, and private sector partners.